-income, estate and gift, excise, or payroll taxes-at the time that the legislation is being considered by the Congress.
-CBO produces estimates for legislation that affects customs duties and miscellaneous receipts that are classified as revenues.
+As required by the Congressional Budget Act of 1974, the Joint Committee on Taxation (JCT) estimates the effects of tax legislation-bills that alter income, estate and gift, excise, or payroll taxes-at the time that the legislation is being considered by the Congress.
+10 CBO produces estimates for legislation that affects customs duties and miscellaneous receipts.

 Those estimated effects of tax legislation were used to adjust each baseline projection of revenues.
-For example, the projection made in January 1994 for fiscal year 1999 was adjusted downward from \$1,630 billion to \$1,619 billion (see Table 1 on the previous page).
+For example, the projection made in January 1994 for fiscal year 1999 was lowered from \$1,630 billion to \$1,619 billion (see Table 1).
 That adjustment reflected all tax laws enacted after January 1994 and through fiscal year 1999.
 The law with the largest budgetary impact was the Taxpayer Relief Act of 1997, which JCT estimated would reduce revenues in 1999 by \$7 billion.
-Similar adjustments were made for the other years in the baseline projections.
+11 Similar adjustments were made for the other years in the baseline projections.
 The differences between those adjusted projections and actual revenues represent the inaccuracies attributable to economic and technical factors (see Table 2).

 CBO's and JCT's estimates of the effects of tax legislation are not revised after their initial publication, even though later economic and technical information might permit better estimates.
 (For instance, knowledge about an actual tax base, such as wages or corporate profits, in a given year would improve estimates of how a change in tax law would affect revenues.)
-Using unrevised data on the effects of legisla-
+Using unrevised data on the effects of legislation may overstate the true uncertainty of CBO's budget projections, all other things being equal.